appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 The first one, `fixed-time-window`, will buffer all events during a defined duration and then flush them downstream.
 For example, `(fixed-time-window {:duration 60})` will create windows of 60 seconds.

 The `fixed-event-window` action will created windows not based on time, but based on the number of events the action receives.
-For example, `(fixed-event-window {:duration 60})` will buffer events until 10 are buffered, and then pass the window downstream.
+For example, `(fixed-event-window {:size 60})` will buffer events until 10 are buffered, and then pass the window downstream.

 The `moving-event-window` action works like `fixed-event-window` but will pass events downstream for every event received.
-For example, `(moving-event-window {duration 10})` will in that case always send downstream the last 10 events.
+For example, `(moving-event-window {size 10})` will in that case always send downstream the last 10 events.

 #### Actions on list of events